ucsd-ets/jupyterlab-notebookparams/README.md

 jupyter labextension install @dafeliton/jupyterlab-notebookparams
 ```

+# Usage
+Create a notebook cell that starts with the exact string # Parameters: Add parameters to the URL of a notebook, e.g. ```http://example.org/notebook.ipynb?a=1&b=False```.
+The content of the first cell starting with # Parameters: will be replaced with the passed parameters, e.g.

+# Parameters:
+a = 1
+b = False
+Add the parameter autorun=true to automatically run the notebook.

+WARNING: This extension does not parse the parameter values so arbitrary code can be executed in the parameter value.

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory: